 Sonata form is an evolution of the binary form.
-We find a very good example in the first movement of Haydn's Divertimento Hob XVI : 8 (often titled Sonata).
+We find a perfect example in the first movement of Haydn's Divertimento Hob XVI : 8 (often titled Sonata).

 In this movement, what would be section A of a binary form is the exposition.
 Its first phrase - in the main key - is the first part and the second phrase - in the dominant key - is the second section.

-The development begins in section B. After only 10 measures, we find the recapitulation.
+The development begins in section B. We arrive at the recapitulation after only ten measures.
 The second phrase is now in the main key.

-The repetition of the development and the recapitulation will later be discarded, yet we will still find it in Mozart's sonatas.
+The repetition of the development and the recapitulation will eventually be discarded later, yet we still find the repetition in Mozart's sonatas.